Optimal detection of sparse principal components in high dimension: Link with random matrix theory

 \subsection{Finite rank perturbations of covariance matrices}

-In a moderate dimensional regime, where $p/n \rightarrow \alpha \in (0,1)$, \cite{BaiAroPec05} describe a phase transition for the spectral behavior of the sample covariance matrix $\Sh$ of Gaussian vectors between two different regimes.
+In a moderate-dimen\-sional regime, where $p/n \rightarrow\alpha\in (0,1)$, \citet{BaiAroPec05} describe a phase transition for the spectral behavior of the sample covariance matrix $\Sh$ of complex Gaussian vectors between two different regimes.
 This phenomenon is now widely known as the BBP transition for the name of the authors.
+The same phenomenon, for real random variables, was subsequently established in \citet{BaiSil06}.

 Qualitatively, there exists a critical value $\theta^*$ such that if $\theta>\theta^*$, the spectrum of $\Sh$ exhibits an isolated eigenvalue significantly larger than the others, and such that if $\theta<\theta^*$, the spectrum has a similar behavior under the two hypotheses.
-More precisely, Theorem 1.1 of~\cite{BaiAroPec05} implies that under $H_1$, the largest eigenvalue will either exhibit an important concentration around a deterministic value strictly larger than $1+\theta$ if the perturbation is strong enough, or around the upper edge of the Marcenko-Pastur distribution, as if the perturbation was non-existent, when it is too weak.
-The critical level is $\theta^* = \sqrt{\alpha}$, and suggests a minimum signal level of order $\sqrt{p/n}$ which is high already when $p$ is of the order of $n$.
+More precisely, Theorem 1.1 of \citet{BaiSil06} implies that under $H_1$, the largest eigenvalue will either exhibit an important concentration around a deterministic value strictly larger than $1+\theta$ if the perturbation is strong enough, or around the upper edge of the Marcenko--Pastur distribution, as if the perturbation was nonexistent, when it is too weak.
+The critical level is $\theta^* = \sqrt{\alpha}$, and suggests a minimum signal level of order $\sqrt {p/n}$ which is high already when $p$ is of the order of $n$.

-These results are even proved to hold for weakened assumptions on the distribution of the vectors, in \cite{FerPec09}.
-On the statistical side, these are coherent with the detection levels shown in \cite{OnaMor11} for testing of the sphericity hypothesis with no assumption on the alternative, by spectral methods.
+These results are even proved to hold for weakened assumptions on the distribution of the vectors, in \citet{FerPec09}.
+On the statistical side, these are coherent with the detection levels shown in \citet {OnaMorHal11} for testing of the sphericity hypothesis with no assumption on the alternative, by spectral methods.